Security Controls for AI Stacks

 What security controls exist for agentic AI stacks, where do they live in the stack, and what are the gaps?

-Current Position
+Current position

+Platform-layer over prompt-layer.
 The strongest practitioner consensus across the ingested sources (AI Security Standards in Q1 2026: Agentic Threats Outpace Frameworks, Securing the Autonomous Future: Trust, Safety, and Reliability of Agentic AI, Emerging Cybersecurity Practices for Agentic AI Applications) is that security controls must now be enforced at the platform layer, not the prompt layer.
 Prompt-level guardrails are bypassable; platform-level enforcement (input filtering at the broker, egress control, capability-based authorization, sandboxing) is not.

 1. Identity layer (mature)

-What it does: assigns verifiable identities to AI agents and traces actions back to invoking humans.
+This layer assigns verifiable identities to AI agents and traces actions back to invoking humans.

 ControlPageStatus